-Australia World Cup 2018 Standings
+Australia's World Cup 2022 Standings

-Australia Odds To Win The World Cup
+Australia's Odds To Win The World Cup

-We believe Australia will defeat Peru, however they will struggle against their strong European opponents France and Denmark and fall short of the second round.
+We believe Australia will defeat Peru, however, they will struggle against their strong European opponents France and Denmark and fall short of the second round.
 If they can manage a draw against either team they may be in with a chance though, and they have managed to progress with four points before.

-Australia are paying +300 to make it out of Group C, which isn't the worst possible wager, although Sports Interaction are giving them no chance, as indicated by the -455 on offer for them to be eliminated in the first round.
+Australia is paying +300 to make it out of Group C, which isn't the worst possible wager, although Sports Interaction is giving them no chance, as indicated by the -455 on offer for them to be eliminated in the first round.
 Your best bet is perhaps in the match against Peru, where they will have the best chance of victory despite the likely event they will enter the match as an outsider.

-Either way, Australia are certainly going to make for intriguing viewing at the World Cup, and with so many opportunities to place a wager, you'll certainly be on the edge of your seat throughout the tournament.
+Either way, Australia is certainly going to make for intriguing viewing at the World Cup, and with so many opportunities to place a wager, you'll certainly be on the edge of your seat throughout the tournament.

-Australia Squad & Key Players
+Australia's Squad & Key Players

-All teams must declare a 30 man squad for the World Cup by the middle of May, while the final 23 man squads don't have to be finalised until the first week of June, just days prior to the tournament start date.
-We will update you when the team sheets are announced, but first let's take a look at some of the most important players in the Australian team and who we think will play a big part in the competition.
+All teams must declare a 30 man squad for the World Cup by the middle of May, while the final 23 man squads don't have to be finalized until the first week of June, just days prior to the tournament start date.
+We will update you when the team sheets are announced, but first, let's take a look at some of the most important players in the Australian team and who we think will play a big part in the competition.

 Mat Ryan (Goalkeeper)

-It won't be easy to fill the boots of former keeper Mark Schwarzer, who boasted a fantastic career in both the English Premier League and for the Socceroos, however Mat Ryan is certainly on the right track.
+It won't be easy to fill the boots of former keeper Mark Schwarzer, who boasted a fantastic career in both the English Premier League and for the Socceroos, however, Mat Ryan is certainly on the right track.
 A product of the Australian A-League, Ryan has had spells with Belgian and Spanish teams and is now between the sticks for Brighton & Hove Albion, facing strikers like Harry Kane, Romelu Lukaku and Gabriel Jesus on a regular basis.

 Ryan heads a list of strong Australian goalkeepers, which is probably the nation's strongest position alongside their midfield.
-He has great feet and is an awesome shot stopper, and will be the key to Australia grinding out the results they need against more-favoured opposition.
+He has great feet and is an awesome shot-stopper, and will be the key to Australia grinding out the results they need against more-favoured opposition.

 Tom Rogic (Midfielder)

 The Celtic man hasn't always been the first on the team sheet for Ange Postecoglou, however with the coach now gone he should definitely be starting.
-His initial good form for the Scottish club has wavered slightly in recent times, but on form he is one of the best midfielders going around, with a peach of a left boot that isn't shy to unleash from long range.
+His initial good form for the Scottish club has wavered slightly in recent times, but on form, he is one of the best midfielders going around, with a peach of a left boot that isn't shy to unleash from long range.